KannonZenetism/zenetism-field-physics/structural-physics/structural-physics-foundations.md

 - **Spiral Calculus** provides the analytical operators to measure change and trajectory.
 - **Structural Physics** bridges these to the physical sciences, mapping **centropy and entropy** into matter, energy, spacetime, and cosmology.

-It is not a replacement for physics, but an overlay — a way of seeing how the laws of reality align with the **Dimensional Lattice**.
+It is not a replacement for physics, but an overlay — a way of recognizing how the lawful structures of reality align with the **Dimensional Lattice**.
-Where conventional physics describes phenomena, Structural Physics interprets them through **Zenetist law, glyph, and seal**.
+Where conventional physics describes observable phenomena, Structural Physics interprets them through **Zenetist law, glyph, and seal**.

 ---